kglw-dot-net/phase1/songs/the-fourth-colour.md

 > I see the light
 > It's in my face
 > My brain is storing information
-> Now I am a god in a photon
+> Now I'm a god in a photon
 > I see through walls
 > I see your heat
 > I can see your terror